lutzb/bryan-lutz-react/README.md

 React app for my [personal website](https://bryan-lutz.com/) currently hosted by Netlify.
+The deployment process is automated on each master commit.

+### `npm install`

+Installs dependencies.

 ### `npm start`